amunategui/amunategui.github.io/_posts/2014-11-30-stringdist.md

 </ul>

 <BR><BR>
 If you're wondering whether you're getting the most out of a **text-based, factor variable** from a large data set, then you're not alone.
-There are so many ways of desconstructing text variables.
+There are so many ways of deconstructing text variables.
 If every entry is made up of text repeated from a small set of values, then <a href='http://amunategui.github.io/dummyVar-Walkthrough/' target='_blank'>dummifying</a> it is the easiest way to proceed, on the other hand, if every entry is unique, then resorting to <a href='http://en.wikipedia.org/wiki/Natural_language_processing' target='_blank'>Natural Language Processing (NLP)</a> may be required.
 This article tackles that gray area in between, where the data is neither unique nor small, where dummifying won't work but NLP may be avoided.

 So that we are on the same page, imagine a data set with 10 million rows with at least one feature/column being a text-based factor.
-It isn't made up of free-text where every entry is unique, instead, its made up of repeated text: for example 10,000 possibilites repeated over 10 million rows.
+It isn't made up of free-text where every entry is unique, instead, its made up of repeated text: for example 10,000 possibilities repeated over 10 million rows.
 This would be hard to dummify as it will blow up your feature space and impossible to group by hand as it would take forever.
 <BR><BR>
 **What Is One To Do?**
 <ul>
-<li>We could encode them as integers or binaries and hope for the best (as it is not ordinal in nature, linear models will suffer but classifaction models may be OK).</li>
+<li>We could encode them as integers or binaries and hope for the best (as it is not ordinal in nature, linear models will suffer but classification models may be OK).</li>
 <li>We could take the top X most popular ones and overwrite the rest as 'other' and dummify the resulting set (I have used that method many times and will write up a post on the subject).</li>
 <li>But a more interesting approach, and the subject of this walkthrough, that affords much less loss of information, is grouping them into supersets.</li>
 </ul>
 <BR><BR>
 **Grouping With {stringdist}**

-Can those 10,000 possibilites mentioned earlier be grouped into a superset representing only a tenth or a fifth of its original size?
+Can those 10,000 possibilities mentioned earlier be grouped into a superset representing only a tenth or a fifth of its original size?
 What is close to impossible to do by hand is trivial with <a href='http://en.wikipedia.org/wiki/String_metric' target='_blank'>string distance</a>:

 <blockquote>...is a metric that measures distance ("inverse similarity") between two text strings for approximate string matching or comparison and in fuzzy string searching.
-(Source: <a href='http://en.wikipedia.org/wiki/String_metric' target='_blank'>wikipedia</a>)
+(Source: <a href='http://en.wikipedia.org/wiki/String_metric' target='_blank'>Wikipedia</a>)
 </blockquote>

-The <a href='http://cran.r-project.org/web/packages/stringdist/index.html' target='_blank'>{strndist}</a> package offers 'Apporximate string mathching and string distance fucntions'.
-It offers many algorightms but the two I found the most interesting for short sets of words are:
+The <a href='http://cran.r-project.org/web/packages/stringdist/index.html' target='_blank'>{strndist}</a> package offers 'Apporximate string matching and string distance functions'.
+It offers many algorithms but the two I found the most interesting for short sets of words are:

 <blockquote>...the **Jaro–Winkler distance** (Winkler, 1990) is a measure of similarity between two strings.
 The higher the Jaro–Winkler distance for two strings is, the more similar the strings are.
 The Jaro–Winkler distance metric is designed and best suited for short strings such as person names.
 The score is normalized such that 0 equates to no similarity and 1 is an exact match.
-(Source: <a href='http://en.wikipedia.org/wiki/Jaro%E2%80%93Winkler_distance' targer='_blank'>wikipedia</a>)</blockquote>
+(Source: <a href='http://en.wikipedia.org/wiki/Jaro%E2%80%93Winkler_distance' targer='_blank'>Wikipedia</a>)</blockquote>

 and

 <blockquote>...the **Levenshtein distance** between two words is the minimum number of single-character edits (i.e. insertions, deletions or substitutions) required to change one word into the other.
-(Source: <a href='http://en.wikipedia.org/wiki/Levenshtein_distance' targer='_blank'>wikipedia</a>) </blockquote>
+(Source: <a href='http://en.wikipedia.org/wiki/Levenshtein_distance' targer='_blank'>Wikipedia</a>) </blockquote>
 <BR><BR>
 **Let's Code!**